S-P-Lockwood/Lockwood-et-al.-2022/README.md

 Description of files:

-Lockwood_2022_statistical_analysis.Rmd - R code for all stats performed
+Lockwood_2022_statistical_analysis.Rmd - R code for all statistical analyses

 shannon_diversity - input data for Shannon diversity analysis on phosphonate gene databases